 An abundance of Nectar and Pollen

 This period is well associated with the summer.
 At this point in time, there are enough flowers to produce nectar and sometimes pollen.
 Honey bees there collect these items and take them to the hives, where they would store the pollen and begin the process of turning nectar into honey.

-In conclusion, the topic of discussion about festooning bees has fed us with plenty information, not only about the honey bee colony but also how the lifestyle of these bees correlate with that of humans.
+In conclusion, the topic of discussion about festooning bees has fed us with plenty of information, not only about the honey bee colony but also about how the lifestyle of these bees correlates with that of humans.
 It is in fact very sad to know that honey bees live their life in a more lovely and friendly manner than we do.